Obama Calls On Congress To Have 'Courage' On Health Care

 How fitting that we gather here this month, the 100th anniversary of President Kennedy's birth.
 I was born the year he took office, which makes me 55 years old.
 Had he lived to finish two terms, he would have been just 51.
 And he remarked on that possibility once.
 "It has been suggested," he said, "that whether I serve one or two terms in the presidency, I will find myself at the end of that period at what might be called the awkward age, too old to begin a career and too young to write my memoirs."

 Now, I hadn't seen this quote when I wrote my first memoir at 33.
 I'm now in the middle of my second.
-Moreover, I expect to be busy if not with a second career then at least a second act.
+Moreover, I expect to be busy if not with a second career, then at least a second act.
 But it is true that I'm at the age, at that turn in the road, where one looks back as well as forward to remember one — where one has been, so it's better to chart where one is going.

-And one thing I'm certain is that I was lucky to be born into that new frontier, a new world, and a new generation of Americans.
+And one thing I'm certain is that I was lucky to be born into that new frontier, a new world and a new generation of Americans.
 My life in many ways would not have been possible without the vision that John F. Kennedy etched into the character and hearts of America.

 To those of us of a certain age, the Kennedys symbolized a set of values and attitudes about civic life that made it such an attractive calling.
 The idea that politics in fact could be a noble and worthwhile pursuit.
 The notion that our problems, while significant, are never insurmountable.